-Mid-century modern is a chic, versatile, and attractive look, but it carries a hefty price tag if you’re looking for rare vintage originals from an era that roughly spans from the 1940s through the 1960s.
-If you crave the mid-century style for your home, there’s a solution.
+Mid-century modern is a chic, versatile, and attractive style that can add fun pops of color and zeal to any room of your house.
+While popular, the look carries a hefty price tag, especially if you’re searching for rare vintage originals from an era that roughly spans from the 1940s through the 1960s.
+If you’re on the hunt for affordable mid-century style furniture, then it’s all about where to look.
 The trick is knowing where to find licensed reproductions that would make even Don Draper feel at home.

-John Edelman, CEO of Design Within Reach and a board member of Be Original Americas, a non-profit group bringing awareness to the issue of authentic vs. counterfeit furniture designs, offers this bit of comfort to the novice mid-century fan worried about being duped.
+John Edelman, CEO of Design Within Reach and a board member of Be Original Americas — a non-profit group bringing awareness to the issue of authentic vs. counterfeit furniture designs — offers this bit of comfort to the novice mid-century fan who is worried about being duped.
 “I think new collectors can get ripped off,” he says of the typical trial-by-fire experience that someone goes through when first buying mid-century modern pieces.
 “It’s when they go to the next level of actually collecting that they learn about authenticity.”

-If you’re seeking out a pre-owned vintage piece, then you’ll want to do your homework on how to spot authenticity and how to price it because a mid-century original in perfect shape can cost thousands of dollars times two.
+If you’re seeking a pre-owned vintage piece, then you need to do your homework on how to spot authenticity and how it’s priced because original mid-century style furniture in perfect shape can cost thousands of dollars or more.

-“Patina alone isn’t a sign of an authentic product,” warns Edelman, so be ready to research.
+“Patina alone isn’t a sign of an authentic product,” warns Edelman, so be ready to dig into research.
 If you’re into vintage Danish modern, for example, a good starting point to educate yourself on authentic markers is a database of the style, such as Danish-Modern.co.uk.
-You can hire an appraiser who specializes in the era, or, confirm a piece’s authenticity by confirming with the manufacturer if it’s still in business.
+You can hire an appraiser who specializes in the era, or you can confirm a piece’s authenticity with the manufacturer if it’s still in business.

-Companies such as Knoll, Herman Miller, and Vitra have nurtured relationships with original designers and their foundations, hold the patents, trademarks, licenses, or copyrights to original designs, and invest in materials, prototypes, and technologies that faithfully manufacture high-quality pieces to today’s standards.
+Companies such as Knoll, Herman Miller, and Vitra have nurtured relationships with original designers and their foundations.
+They hold the patents, trademarks, licenses or copyrights to original designs and invest in materials, prototypes, and technologies that faithfully manufacture high-quality pieces to today’s standards.
 These pieces are typically called licensed reproductions.

-For example, you can buy a licensed reproduction Eames Lounge Chair and Ottoman from Herman Miller for a reasonable price compared to a rare, pre-owned original, which sometimes go for double the price.
-You’ll receive unique properties of the original Eames version, such as the exact tilt that designer intended when he created the 1956 piece, intentionally wrinkled leather cushions, and a shell that matches the look and feel of the original rosewood chair.
-(Rosewood was discontinued in 1991.)
+For example, you can buy a licensed reproduction Eames lounge chair and ottoman from Herman Miller for a reasonable price compared to a rare, pre-owned original, which sometimes go for double the price.
+You receive unique properties of the original Eames version, such as the exact tilt the designer intended when he created the 1956 piece, intentionally wrinkled leather cushions, and a shell that matches the look and feel of the original rosewood chair.

-If opting for a low-cost reproduction, buyer beware.
+If you have your heart set on a mid-century living space but just don’t have the budget for vintage originals or licensed reproductions, then you can consider low-cost reproductions.
+However, if this is the route you choose, buyer beware.
 Many unlicensed mid-century modern furniture reproductions have quality issues.
 For example, chrome on the legs and hardware might wear thin and flake or peel.
-The reality is that you’ll find quality reproductions, lookalikes, or more of an inspired version of many mid-century designs in your search.
+You will find quality reproductions, lookalikes, and inspired versions of many mid-century designs in your search.
 For the best mid-century modern design experience, however, aim for the sweet spot and opt for licensed reproductions for your home.

-When it comes to mid-century modern design, experiment with the beloved retro style by turning to CORT Furniture Rental, which offers lookalike pieces and mid-century-inspired designs that you can use to outfit a small corner of your home or your entire living room.
+When it comes to mid-century modern design, experiment with the beloved retro style without exceeding your budget by turning to CORT Clearance Centers.
+The company offers affordable, gently used furniture, including mid-century-inspired designs, you can use to create the look in any room of your home.